pyOpenSci/python-package-guide/tutorials/intro.md

 Packages allow you to group and structure your Python code, making it easier to manage and reuse code across different projects.

-A package is installable which means that you can add the functionality within the package code to any Python environment and import that functionality like you would import numpy or matplotlib.
+A package is installable, which means that you can add the functionality within the package code to any Python environment and import that functionality like you would import numpy or matplotlib.